leptail/leptail/leptail/README.md

         2. Keyboard integration and accessability (use leptos_use)                                              --
     2. Appbar                                                                                                   --
         1. Add footer and aside                                                                                 --
+        2. Make screen reader content as component property (optional)                                          --
+        3. Aria properties for hamburger and close buttons                                                      --
+        4. What are the aria best practices for appbar??                                                        --
+    2. Drawer                                                                                                   --
+        0. Do the code review and optimize                                                                      --
+        1. Add finegrained animation                                                                            --
+        2. What are the aria best practices for drawer??                                                        --
+    3. Switch Component                                                                                         --
+        0. Do the code review and optimize                                                                      --
+        1. Use attr spreding for tabindex, etc                                                                  --
+        2. How should the underlying input element (i.e form element) should be handled?                        --
+        3. What are the aria best practices for switch??                                                        --
+        4. on_icon and off_icon may not be needed since it is part of the theme, and variant can provide it     --
+    4. Overlay                                                                                                  --
+        1. Do the code review and optimize                                                                      --
+        2. Move it and make it part of the core(primitive) leptail component                                    --
 2. Themes                                                                                                       --
     0. Investigate if using https://github.com/Oyelowo/twust is helpful                                         --
     1. Complete the theming for existing components and test it                                                 --